Thermodynamic formalism for coarse expanding dynamical systems: Periodic critical points

 Since the opposite inequality is true in general, following from definitions, this yields the equality $P_{top}(f,\varphi) = P_{top}(\sigma, \varphi\circ \pi \circ \Pi)$.
 In particular, we have proved that $\mu_X$ is an equilibrium state.

-This equilibrium state is unique, since any other equilibrium state would have a lift to $\Sigma$ also being an equilibrium state, as the lift cannot decrease either the entropy nor the integral, and this contradicts the uniqueness on $\Sigma$. \end{proof}
+This equilibrium state is unique; indeed, any other equilibrium state would have by Lemma \ref{L:measure-lift} a lift to $\Sigma$, and this would also be an equilibrium state, as the lift cannot decrease either the entropy nor the integral, contradicting the uniqueness on $\Sigma$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{T:main-sphere} (1)-(5)] By Proposition \ref{P:unique-blowup}, for any H\"older continuous potential $\varphi : X \to \mathbb{R}$ there is a unique equilibrium state $\mu_X$ on $X$, and this equilibrium state is obtained as the pushforward of the unique equilibrium state $\nu$ for the potential $\varphi \circ \pi \circ \Pi$, where $\pi : Y \to X$ is the blowdown map and $\Pi : \Sigma \to Y$ is the coding map.
 Then, as in the case without periodic critical points, for any H\"older continuous observable $\psi$ statistical laws for the sequence $(\psi \circ f^n)_{n \in \mathbb{N}}$ follow from the well-known statistical laws for the shift map with respect to the sequence $(\psi \circ \pi \circ \Pi \circ \sigma^n)_{n \in \mathbb{N}}$. \end{proof}